neilstudd/neilstudd/CommunicationsReadme.md

 ### Why do I have a Readme?

 Everyone is different, everyone has different things which make them tick, different things that annoy them and different preferences for communication.
-I’d like to give anyone who needs to know, an insight into how I work best and how to get the best out of me when you need me to do something.
+I’d like to give anyone who needs to know, an insight into how I work best and how to get the best out of me when you need me to do something. _(You can find out a bit more about the concept of a Communications Readme by viewing [this article on my blog](https://blog.neilstudd.com/readme).)_

 ### How best to communicate with me?